Please Note: We are not accepting NEW Kentucky Medicaid, Medicare, and UHC/UMR patients

 Dr. Kline will be retiring in 2-3 years, and we have already been reducing our hours and refining the number of patients in our practice.
-Nevertheless, we still take new patients, but we are more selective and only see new patients who have multiple problems.
+Nevertheless, we still take occasional new patients, but we are more selective and only see new patients who have multiple problems.
 We will leave the UHC/UMR panel effective 11/7/16 as part of our preretirement scale-back in hours.
-Since we are now discharging patients who are in arrears on their account or who Late Cancel or No Show for appointments, we DO have space for several new patients per month.
+Since we are now discharging patients who are in arrears on their account or who Late Cancel or No Show for appointments, we occasionally have space for one or two new patients per month.

 * * * Please Note: We are not accepting patients with Kentucky Medicaid, Medicare, UHC/UMR, or Suboxone patients. * * *